-For the second time in three years, The College of Idaho’s Quest magazine has been recognized for excellence by the Council for Advancement and Support of Education’s District VIII Recognition Program.
-The article “Force of Nature,” written by Quest editor Jordan Rodriguez, received the bronze award in the “Individual Feature Articles” writing category during the 2014 CASE VIII Conference held this week in Vancouver, B.C.
+For the third time since 2012, The College of Idaho’s Quest magazine has been recognized for excellence by the Council for Advancement and Support of Education’s District VIII Recognition Program.
+The article “Purple Reign,” written by Quest editor Jordan Rodriguez, received a silver award in the “News Writing" category during the 2015 CASE VIII Conference held this week in Seattle.

-CASE VIII also recognized Quest in at the 2012 conference in Seattle, where Rodriguez won a silver award in the same category for his article “A Voice Within” from the spring 2011 issue.
-To read both current and archived issues of Quest online, please visit www.collegeofidaho.edu/Quest.
+CASE VIII previously recognized Quest with a silver award in 2012 for Rodriguez’s article “A Voice Within,” and in 2014 with a bronze award for his article “Force of Nature.”
+To read current and archived issues of Quest online, visit www.collegeofidaho.edu/Quest.

 Founded in 1891, The College of Idaho is the state’s oldest private liberal arts college.
-It has a century-old tradition of educating some of the most accomplished graduates in Idaho, including seven Rhodes Scholars, three Marshall Scholars, and another 11 Truman and Goldwater Scholars.
-The College is located on a beautiful campus in Caldwell, Idaho.
-Its distinctive PEAK curriculum challenges students to attain competencies in the four knowledge peaks of the humanities, natural sciences, social sciences and a professional field, enabling them to graduate with an academic major and three minors in four years.
-For more information on The College of Idaho, visit www.collegeofidaho.edu.
+The C of I has a legacy of academic excellence, a winning athletics tradition and a history of producing successful graduates, including seven Rhodes Scholars and 14 Marshall, Truman and Goldwater Scholars.
+The College’s close-knit, residential campus is located in Caldwell.
+Its distinctive PEAK Curriculum challenges students to attain competency in the four knowledge peaks of the humanities, natural sciences, social sciences and a professional field—empowering them to earn a major and three minors in four years.
+For more information, visit www.collegeofidaho.edu.